-The first is a traditional pectin-free, high refined white sugar version.
+The first is a traditional version, with no added pectin but with lots of refined white sugar added instead.
 The second is a reduced or sugar-free version that uses no-sugar needed pectin.

 You will need 1/4 litre ( 250 ml / 1 cup / 8 oz) or smaller jars with two-piece lids.